stonecharioteer/blog/_posts/2021-08-23-enabling-tapping-on-touchpad-linux.md

 title: Enabling Tapping on the Touchpad in Linux
 layout: post
 categories: [linux]
-description: "How to fix your laptop's touchpad in Linux so that you can tap to click."
+description: "In which I show how to fix your laptop's touchpad in Linux so that you can tap to click."
 ---

 I've been trying to improve my Linux user experience lately.
 I use a Dell G5 SE